jnoorchashm37/item-stream/README.md

 # Item-Stream

 Allows for producing asyncronous values from the outputs of streams.
-Creates an abstraction over the Stream + Futures(Un)Ordered fields of a struct.
+An abstraction over the Stream + Futures(Un)Ordered fields of a struct.

 ```rust
 pub struct ItemStream<STREAM, STEP, FUTS> {